We’re focused on bringing hearts and minds to work.

 But what does that really mean?
-Over the next month, we'll prove that bringing hearts and minds to work is more than a 1:1 with your manager or a thank you from your CEO — and dig into what hearts and minds at work truly looks like.
+We’re proving that bringing your heart and mind to work is more than a 1:1 with your manager or a thank-you from your CEO — and dig into what it truly looks like.

 Do you feel burned out?
 A lack of support from your manager?
 Or maybe you let out a huge sigh of relief once the clock hits five each day.
 This lack of engagement, joy and commitment to work is an epidemic spreading fiercely across all industries.
 But we're here to help.